Robust Discrimination between Long-Range Dependence and a Change in Mean: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank Herold Dehling, Liudas Giraitis and Isabel Garcia for valuable discussions.
 The research was supported by the Collaborative Research Centre 823 \emph{Statistical modelling of nonlinear dynamic processes} and the Konrad-Adenauer-Stiftung.
+The author thanks Svenja Fischer for providing the hydrologic data set.

 \